 At the core of Microsoft’s bot work is the Microsoft Bot Framework.
 The Framework consists of three pieces:

-The strong point of this framework that there are ready integration layers in the middle, Bot Connector, and Bot API, and once you developed and tested a bot, you will be able to connect it quickly to a number of 3rd party products without touching the bot’s codebase.
+The strong point of this framework is that there are ready-made integration layers in the middle — Bot Connector and Bot API — and once you have developed and tested a bot, you will be able to connect it quickly to a number of third-party products without touching the bot’s codebase.
 Certainly, it also imposes certain limitations, but it seems that all conceivable things have already been put into the framework.

 Hybris Integration